-Often after a long winter, dogs have trouble making the adjustment from couch potato to social butterfly.
+Often after a long winter (and pandemic), dogs have trouble making the adjustment from couch potato to social butterfly.
 And leash walking can be a real pain for the owner’s shoulders with pulling, lunging and sometimes even downright frightening reactivity to sights and sounds.

 What is an owner to do?